ksuarz/monary/doc/faq.rst

 Typically, a value is masked if the data type you specify for a field is incompatible with the actual type retrieved from the document in MongoDB.

-If the entire array is masked, then all of the matching fields in the database have an incompatible type.
+If the entire array is masked, there are no documents in the collection that contain that field, or all of the matching fields in the database have an incompatible type.

 If there are only some masked values in the result array, then some of the documents have fields with the specified name but not of the specified type.